azambrano/ghost-crawler/README.md

-# Ghost Cralwer
+# Ghost Crawler

-Ghost Cralwer is a .NET library based on AngleSharp that gives you the ability to extract data from the websites.
+Ghost Crawler is a .NET library based on AngleSharp that gives you the ability to extract data from the websites.